 At a festival, the most important thing is that you have fun and enjoy your cricket.
 It is also hoped that your cricket will improve as you play the games.
 The format of the game is 8 aside softball pairs.
 Each pair will bat for two overs and score as many runs as they can.
 They will bat for the whole two overs and if they lose a wicket, they lose runs, but continue to bat.
 Everybody is encouraged to have a go at overarm bowling.
 Every playing opportunity is a chance to develop and improve skills and the games are umpired by club members who are there to help the game along, as well as encourage and advise the players so they learn as they play.

 What next after a festival?

 You can attend as many softball festivals as you wish, but at the end of the season if your team would like to take on a regular playing offer for your ladies, you can look to joining the softball cricket league, which is a friendly non-competitive league that play a longer format of the game.
 If you are interested in doing this for the 2021 season, then please contact Ann-Marie Presswell.

-You could also talk to other clubs during the festivals and make fixtures to play against each other during the 2020 season.
+You could also talk to other clubs during the festivals and make fixtures to play against each other during the coming season.